CCBA Group Compensation Scheme

 Cover will commence from the date that the member’s subscription to the CCBA for that year is received by the Secretary (cover is for the calendar year, advance subscriptions are acceptable but cover will not in any event commence until the 1st January.)

 Cover of any one collection is £500, regardless of the true value of the collection.
 The cover for this is included in the CCBA subscription rates set for that year.
-However, additional cover is offered in increments up to the maximum sum of £2500.00.
-Rates of the relevant cover are shown at the bottom of this page.

 A ‘collection’ must consist of 10 or more birds, being ‘Colour Canaries only.

 Compensation will be paid out at £25.00 per bird depending on cover selected